paradocx96/Dart-Learn/Function/README.md

 ```
 if you does not declare the return type it's is become a dynamic function.

-Then it's going to be a proformance intensive function.
+Then it's going to be a performance intensity function.
 ```

 ## Use named parameters when ever possible.